-Functionality Testing: a process during which all software and hardware modules will be tested - through the simulation console -- for performance and reliability.
+Functionality Testing: a process during which all software and hardware modules will be tested for performance and reliability.

 Goal(s): the predetermined objectives to be achieved during the development of Traffic Wizard.

 Google Maps API: a programming interface that facilitates interaction with the Google Maps service.